droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc D - St. Andral's Feast.md

 While accompanying the party, Father Lucian fights alongside them, but allows the players to take the lead in social encounters and exploration.

 > [!warning]+ **Father Lucian's Aid**
-> Without Father Lucian's assistance—and, specifically, the damage output and radiant damage provided by his *spirit guardians* spell and ***divine eminence*** feature—the battle at the coffin-maker's shop in [[#D4c.
+> Without Father Lucian's assistance—and, specifically, the healing and holy damage — the battle at the coffin-maker's shop in [[#D4c.
 Volenta's Trap]] is nearly impossible.
 To avoid a TPK, ensure he accompanies the players upon their departure from the church.
 ## D1c.
 The Scene of the Crime
 [[Non-Player Characters#Father Lucian Petrovich|Father Lucian]] is glad to lead the players to the location of the crypt if prompted.
 Read: